thiagopnts/kaleidoscope/README.md

 </dd>
 </dl>

-`options.source` is the source you want to render.
-It can be a video or an image, depending on what you're instantiating.
+`options.source` source video to be played.

 `options.containerId` is where you want to render the 360, this is going to be retrieved via `document.querySelector` and when you call `render()` the 360 canvas will be append to it.